 The idea is simple: if you reduce the amount of time necessary to complete a traffic stop, you reduce the level of vulnerability officers are subjected to on the side of the road.

-eCitation, for example, can save officers a significant amount of time when issuing citations (it takes approximately ¼ of the time to complete an eCitation when compared to manual processing); this advancement can also improve records management accuracy and promote increased situational awareness.
+As an example, eCitation, can save officers a significant amount of time when issuing citations (it takes approximately ¼ of the time to complete an eCitation when compared to manual processing).
+This advancement can also improve records management accuracy and promote increased situational awareness.
 By letting automated technology solutions do the work, the officer can focus on critical elements of scene safety and maintain a heightened level of awareness.

 Automating citation data input, with the help of the 4910LR Driver’s License Reader and other advanced eCitation technology, means less time on the side of the road – directly impacting the number of LODDs experienced in law enforcement.